-Membership: Nine to eleven faculty (two elected from each College and one elected from the Library); Members whose terms have expired will serve as alternates for two additional years to replace committee members who are recused or found ineligible to participate in termination hearings (6.10 Forfeiture of Tenure and Termination for Cause, p.71).
-Additional alternates selected to serve as replacements should have previously served on the University Promotion and Tenure Committee or on a College/Library Promotion and Tenure Committee.
+Membership: Nine to eleven faculty (two elected from each College and one elected from the Library); Members whose terms have expired will serve as alternates for two additional years to replace committee members who are recused or found ineligible to participate in termination hearings (6.10 Forfeiture of Tenure and Termination for Cause, p.73).
+Additional alternates selected to serve as replacements should have previously served on the University Promotion and Tenure Committee.

 Membership Conditions: Membership is limited to tenured Associate Professors/Librarians or Professors/Librarians who are not being considered for promotion during the years of service on this committee.
 No member may serve more than three years consecutively, excluding their tenure as a standing alternate.
 Administrators (as defined at 4.6.1 Membership (p.
-14)), department Chairs/Supervisors, and members of College/Library Promotion and Tenure Committees are not eligible to serve.
+15)), department Chairs/Supervisors, and members of College/Library Promotion and Tenure Committees are not eligible to serve.